Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Camp on Twin Falls of Maligne River 2025-08-19 07:50](./attachments/202508190750-000.jpeg "Camp on Twin Falls of Maligne River 2025-08-19 07:50")

 The last morning of the trip.
 Everything is damp but it's not raining now.
+It's a short paddle to our pickup at Bell Island on Lac la Croix.

-Yesterday, Leslie confirmed the time of our pickup on Bell Island with Zup's.
-Today, they pick us up right on schedule.
-The first run is to their base, where I settle our bill.
+Yesterday, Leslie confirmed the time and place of our pickup with Zup's and today, they were on schedule.
+The first run was to their base, where I settled our bill.

 ![Zup's boat with MN2 on Beatty railroad portage 2025-08-19 12:19](attachments/202508191219-000.jpeg "Zup's boat with MN2 on Beatty railroad portage 2025-08-19 12:19")

-Back at Crane Lake, where we cleared customs at an automated kiosk at Scott's.
+From Zup's we were the only passengers to Crane Lake, where we cleared US customs using an automated kiosk at Scott's.

 After we were dropped off, we were so focused on tying down the canoe that we left a pack and my PFD on the Crane Lake dock.
-We did so well until now&mdash;sounding off before leaving a portage or a camp&mdash;and then we didn't.
-Fortunately, someone brought the pack and PFD in from the dock, and Scott's will hold them until Royce gets them after the party for Ripley.
+We did so well&mdash;sounding off our gear before leaving a portage or a camp.
+And, at the last, we didn't.
+Fortunately, someone brought the pack and PFD in from the dock, and Scott's will hold them until Royce drives back to Crane Lake after the party for Ripley.

 [index](#index)